 - Type of business.
 If you mostly receive payments in person, like in a restaurant, Square is a better option because its payment system is built to serve physical businesses that need customer-facing screens.
 Stripe, on the other hand, is better suited for businesses that process mostly online payments.

 - Size of business.
 Stripe is built for businesses that handle a large volume of online transactions across the globe.
 Square is more tailored to small brick-and-mortar businesses that need an online payment solution.

 - Business location.
-Stripe is supported in 40 countries, give or take, and Square in only five countries.
+Stripe is supported in 46 countries, give or take, and Square in only eight countries.
 If your business is outside of these locations, then you might need to consider other payment gateways.
 For example, PayPal is a great Stripe alternative and supports more countries.
 You can see this comparison between PayPal and Stripe for more details.